Maximilian, Count of Merveldt: Final diplomatic missions

 As a condition of his release at Leipzig, he agreed not to participate in combat against France.
 Subsequent to his release, Merveldt was appointed commanding general of Moravia, and lived in Brno, where he received in January 1814 the instructions to proceed to London as an envoy extraordinaire to the Court of St. James's, replacing Baron Wessembourg.
 He arrived in London in early March, and met the Prince Regent at Carlton House on 7 March 1814, where he ceremoniously presented his ambassadorial credentials.
 He was well-received in Britain, and became a notable personage, invited to many social events; he told good stories about the wars and the various people he had encountered, which made him popular in social circles.
 His comings and goings were widely reported in the society columns: For example, on 4 July 1814, he attended a lecture by the Abbé Secard, and was listed among the distinguished persons present.
 When he died in 1815, the British government proposed to bury him at Westminster Abbey.
 However, his widow took into account his last wishes and had the remains sent to Germany.
-He was buried in the crypt of the Michaelis chappel in Lembeck Castle where his grave still exists.
+He was buried in the crypt of the Michaelis Chapel in Lembeck Castle where his grave still exists.

 In 1903, in the Lößnig neighborhood of the city of Leipzig a square and a street were named after Maximilian von Merveldt, in honor of his contribution to the Battle of Leipzig.
-In 1950, the communist authorities of East Germany renamed Merveldt square to Rembrandt square and Merveldt street to Rembrand street.
+In 1950, the communist authorities of East Germany renamed Merveldt Square to Rembrandt Square and Merveldt Street to Rembrandt Street.